Top 5 Pros and Cons of CrossFit Training

 Research showed HIPT, a Crossfit-based program to significantly improve VO2max, independently from body composition changes in both males and females, at all fitness levels.
 (5)

-Point is, CrossFit training uses intervals of grueling activity, at pretty high aerobic or anaerobic intensities which is pretty effective at improving VO2max.
+The point is, CrossFit training uses intervals of grueling activity, at pretty high aerobic or anaerobic intensities which is pretty effective at improving VO2max.
 CrossFit, I’d give you that.

 summary